Dumping Syndrome: A Rare Disorder

 to sip slowly.

-meals daily instead of three large meals.
+- Eat six small meals daily instead of three large meals.

-Drink low sugar beverages slowly between meals.
+- Drink low sugar beverages slowly between meals.
 Wait at least one half hour after eating a meal to drink fluids.

 Avoid drinking beverages that are too hot or too cold.
 Beverages at